Helping you save for a place of your own

 The Financial Conduct Authority (FCA) requires all banks and building societies to include a 'summary box' like this one for each of their savings products.
 It gives you all the key facts and figures in one handy spot.

 Help to Buy: ISA

 What is the interest rate?

 |Up to £12,000||3.45%||3.50%|

 |Balance||Up to £12,000|

-Balances up to £12,000 will earn the higher rate of interest.
-Only the part of the balance above £12,000 will earn the lower rate of interest.
+Interest is calculated each day and credited to your account every month.
+Balances of up to £12,000 will earn the higher rate of interest.
+Only the part of the balance that’s over £12,000 will earn the lower rate of interest.